scrawlon/CSS-Animation-Blocks/README.md

 mainBlock.start();
 ```

-At time _"00:00.000"_ we have an _animations_ array containing an animation objects.
+At time _"00:00.000"_ we have an _animations_ array containing animation objects.
 Each animation object:
 * Must have one _"elementSelector"_.
 The _"elementSelector"_ above targets _".box"_ (all elements with the class "box").
 * Can (optionally) have one _"cssAnimation"_ array containing CSS animation shorthand strings.
 * Can (optionally) have one _"cssTransform"_ object.
 Object keys should match the transform type, and the values are CSS animation shorthand strings.

-The animation block above applies three animations, _"fade-in"_, _"background-colors"_ and _"move-down"_.
+The animation block above applies three animations, _"fade-in"_, _"background-red"_ and _"move-down"_.
 Load the page in a browser and you should see the box fade in, move down and turn red.

 > _NOTE: Animations are written in standard CSS animation shorthand.
 For more info, [visit the MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/animation)_